AI-First GCC | India

 Enterprises succeed when they treat AI-first GCC design as a system, not a collection of isolated tools or hires.

-Define ownership, accountability, prioritization, escalation, and review mechanisms so AI programs do not stall between business and technical teams.
+Define ownership, accountability, prioritization, escalation, and review cadence so that AI programs do not stall between business and technical teams.

 Establish the pipelines, quality controls, metadata, access architecture, and governance required for dependable AI workflows.